 5. Write Your Real Estate Business Plan

-A business plan is a written document that helps you determine the roadmap for how you will set up your business, get clients, recruit employees, and pay for expenses To write a business plan, you should create a summary of your services, define your buyer, identify your competitors, and explain your business model—including your ideal target market— with five years of financial projections.
+A business plan is a written document that helps you determine the roadmap for how you will set up your business, get clients, recruit employees, and pay for expenses.
+To write a real estate business plan, you should create a summary of your services, define your buyer, identify your competitors, and explain your business model—including your ideal target market— with five years of financial projections.

 Here are the primary sections of a business plan:

-- Executive summary: An executive summary should contain the name and legal structure of your business, as well as where you operate and what kind of clients you serve (commercial, residential, or other).
+- Executive summary: An executive summary should contain your real estate company name and legal structure, as well as where you operate and what kind of clients you serve (commercial, residential, or other).

 - Company summary: The company summary of your business plan should include your physical address, hours of operation, and who the primary staff members are—including the owner.
 The company summary also includes the current yearly cost of operation.

 - Services: Your services should be broken into two groups.
 One section details who your target customers are, where they are, and what services you will offer them.
 Another section explains what kind of a work culture you will offer incoming agents and employees of the company.

 - Market analysis: This section of your business plan contains a summary of the market growth potential for your business (using competitors as guideposts), the strategies you’ve laid out to gain business, your point of differentiation, and your company goals.

 - Financial analysis: The financial analysis should offer more detail about operating expenses and a plan to repay any loans and funders.
 It should also include projected cash flow and a break-even analysis describing when profits are expected to meet expenses.